 - Describe a time when you had issues with a colleague or customer.
 How did you handle it?

-If you want to get yourself an interview at your dream company, Go to Hiration's Career Service Platform and use the online tool to create professional resumes & cover letters and apply to jobs through Hiration's Online Job portal
+If you want to get yourself an interview at your dream company, Go to Hiration's ChatGPT-powered Career Service Platform and use the online tool to create professional resumes & cover letters and apply for jobs through Hiration's Online Job portal